What is the Best Table Saw for Dado Cuts? (2023)

 If you buy something through our posts, we may get a small commission.
 Read more here.

 A trusty table saw can also make groove cuts with flat bottoms, also known as dadoes.
 However, not every model on the market can make these cuts or accept this type of blade.
-Before you spend your money on a unit that cannot do this job, our team of woodworking experts has created a list of the best options that will save you time.
+Before you spend your money on a unit that cannot do this job, I have created a list of the best options that will save you time.

 Premium Pick